ElPayip/TFG-DiffusionModels/README.md

 # How to run and train the models

+To train a model, install its corresponding dataset.
+To use a pretrained model, install its corresponding pretrained weights file.
 Each Notebook ``d\demo.ipynb`` has everything needed to train and generate images using its related model.
 It may be necessary to install some external libraries, like torch or matplotlib.